InspiryThemes/realhomes-docs/docs/index.md

 - **CRM Demo** - [ <a href="https://ultra.realhomes.io/crm" target="_blank">https://ultra.realhomes.io/crm</a> ]
   Experience the **RealHomes CRM** demo, showcasing a powerful all-in-one solution for managing leads, inquiries, deals, and tasks. <br>👉 [**Read the CRM Demo Setup Guide**](https://realhomes.io/documentation/crm-demo-setup/)

+- **French Demo** - [ <a href="https://demo.realhomes.io/french" target="_blank">https://demo.realhomes.io/french</a> ]
+  Explore the RealHomes theme in **French** for a localized real estate experience. <br>👉 [**Read the French Demo Setup Guide**](https://realhomes.io/documentation/french-demo-setup/)

+- **Hebrew Demo** - [ <a href="https://demo.realhomes.io/hebrew" target="_blank">https://demo.realhomes.io/hebrew</a> ]
+  Explore the RealHomes theme in **Hebrew** with full **RTL compatibility** for a localized real estate experience. <br>👉 [**Read the Hebrew Demo Setup Guide**](https://realhomes.io/documentation/hebrew-demo-setup/)

 - **MLS Demo** - [ <a href="https://demo.realhomes.io/mls" target="_blank">https://demo.realhomes.io/mls</a> ]
   Experience seamless integration with **200+ MLS service providers**, enabling you to **sync listings directly with RealHomes** for a modern, automated workflow.<br>👉 [**Read the MLS Setup Guide**](https://realhomes.io/documentation/mls-on-the-fly-setup/)

-- **Hebrew Demo** - [ <a href="https://demo.realhomes.io/hebrew" target="_blank">https://demo.realhomes.io/hebrew</a> ]
-  Explore the RealHomes theme in **Hebrew** with full **RTL compatibility** for a localized real estate experience. <br>👉 [**Read the Hebrew Demo Setup Guide**](https://realhomes.io/documentation/hebrew-demo-setup/)

-- **French Demo** - [ <a href="https://demo.realhomes.io/french" target="_blank">https://demo.realhomes.io/french</a> ]
-  Explore the RealHomes theme in **French** for a localized real estate experience. <br>👉 [**Read the French Demo Setup Guide**](https://realhomes.io/documentation/french-demo-setup/)

 ---

-### ✨ New Plugin Released
-- **RealHomes CRM** - We're thrilled to introduce the RealHomes CRM in this release, a powerful all-in-one solution for managing leads, inquiries, deals, and tasks across your real estate business. <br>[**Read the CRM Setup Guide**](https://realhomes.io/documentation/realhomes-crm/)

----

-### 🆕 New Features
+### 🆕 Major New Features
-- **OTP Login Verification** – Enhance security by requiring users to enter a one-time password sent to their email during the login process.
-- **Hourly Booking feature** – Provide flexible, time-based property reservations.
+- **Theme Options Panel** – A new and improved interface for streamlined theme configuration management.
 - **Unit Measurement Switcher** – Enable users to seamlessly switch between different area measurement units on the frontend.
+- **Cloudflare Turnstile Support** – A privacy-friendly, frictionless alternative to reCAPTCHA for robust form protection.
+- **OTP Login Verification** – Enhance security by requiring a one-time password sent to email during login.
+- **Hourly Booking support** – Added support for time-based property reservations in the RVR solution.
-- **Global Template Elementor Widget** – Centrally manage and display standard Elementor templates anywhere on your site.
+- **Global Elementor Widget** – Centrally manage and display standard Elementor templates anywhere on your site.
+- **Save Search functionality** – Improved saved searches for related Elementor property listing widgets.
+- **RealHomes Scroll Animation** – Add smooth reveal animations to Elementor containers on scroll.
+You can [**Read the Setup Guide**](scroll-animations.md).
+- **Mega Menu support** – Create advanced menus for Modern and Ultra variations using Elementor templates (Desktop only).
-- **Dashboard Typography controls** – Customize text styling within the user dashboard intuitively.
+- **Dashboard Typography controls** – intuitively customize text styling within the user dashboard.
-- **RealHomes CRM functionality** – Introducing an integrated CRM system within RealHomes for managing leads, inquiries, and communications.
+- **RealHomes CRM functionality** – A powerful integrated system for managing leads, inquiries, and communications.
-- **Auto update system** to the RealHomes CRM plugin for seamless plugin updates through WordPress admin dashboard.
-- **Price prefix, postfix display controls** in property Elementor widgets.
-- **Dual Price feature for Vacation Rental** – Display both standard and seasonal rates seamlessly.
-- **Mega Menu support** for Modern and Ultra variations based on Elementor templates.
-- **Elementor-based Contact Page Template** for flexible, drag-and-drop customization.
-- **Load more + infinite scroll** options for the Properties V14 widget.
-- **Taxonomy display filtering, hide empty, and sorting options** to Property Types and Taxonomy Terms widgets.

 ---

-### 🛠️ Fixes
+### 🛠️ Key Fixes
-- Fixed **layout breaking issue** when Save Search functionality is enabled.
-- Fixed **OpenStreetMap and Google Map Elementor widgets markers** issue when no property is found.
+- Fixed **Properties Google Map widget** markers not displaying when no properties are found.
+- Fixed **Property owner assignment** issue in the RealHomes Dashboard.
+- Fixed **Multiselect field visibility** for the New Field Builder in the frontend dashboard.
 - Fixed **search fields selection issue** when browser-based back-forward cache is enabled.
-- Fixed **Dashboard activate/deactivate plugin conflicts** and dependencies.
-- Resolved various **PHP 8.3 and 8.4 compatibility issues**, warnings, and fatal errors in RealHomes Elementor Addon and other components.
+- Fixed **PHP Notices** and resolved various compatibility issues for **PHP 8.3 and 8.4**.

 ---

 ### 🚀 Improvements
-- **Turnstile configuration improved** for robust spam protection and secure forms.
-- **Main menu reorganized** to provide an enhanced and streamlined user experience.
-- **WPML compatibility** improved across widgets, theme options, and Elementor addon.
+- **Theme Security** improved following a comprehensive security audit of the theme and related plugins.
-- **Draft & Preview Properties functionality** improved for better user workflow.
+- **RH Nav Menu widget** enhanced with better functionality, flexibility, and responsive menu options.
-- **Demo imports improved** for multiple demos ensuring smoother setup.
+- **Demo Imports** optimized for CRM, Hotel, and Ultra RVR designs for a smoother setup.
+- **WPML compatibility** improved across all newly added widgets and theme settings.
 - **Performance optimizations** including script loading and other backend improvements.

 ---